Ghana

 MESTI achieves this by formulating effective policies and providing oversight through the monitoring and evaluation of sector plans, programmes, and projects.
 The Ministry’s central goal is to accelerate socio-economic development through environmentally friendly scientific and technological practices.

-Strengthening research through the SGCI
+Strengthening Research in Ghana through the SGCI

 Ghana has been an active participant in the Science Granting Councils Initiative (SGCI), which supports the strengthening of research management systems across sub-Saharan Africa.
 The SGCI has played a key role in enhancing Ghana’s global research visibility and collaborative capacity.

-Through the SGCI, Ghana has developed valuable international research connections, with opportunities to engage platforms such as the Global Research Council.
+Through the SGCI, Ghana has built valuable international research connections, with opportunities to engage platforms such as the Global Research Council.
 These global linkages help raise the Council’s profile and broaden access to new partnerships.

 Peer-to-peer learning and regional collaboration